How to write a business plan for a cheese processing company?

-In your cheese processor's business plan, the first section is the executive summary — a captivating overview of your plan that aims to pique the reader's interest and leave them eager to learn more about your business.
+In your cheese processing company's business plan, the first section is the executive summary — a captivating overview of your plan that aims to pique the reader's interest and leave them eager to learn more about your business.

 When crafting the executive summary, start with an introduction to your business, including its name, concept, location, how long it has been running, and what sets it apart.
 Briefly mention the products and services you plan to offer and your target customer profile.

-Following that, provide an overview of the addressable market for your cheese processor, current trends, and potential growth opportunities.
+Following that, provide an overview of the addressable market for your cheese processing company, current trends, and potential growth opportunities.

 Next, include a summary of key financial figures like projected revenues, profits, and cash flows.